NOTICE OF PROPOSED CHANGES IN THE

 A live audio stream of the Board meeting is intended to be available on the Boards Support Section website at: http://www.boards.adfg.state.ak.us.
 Any changes to meeting locations, dates or times, or rescheduling of topics or subject matter will be announced by news release.
 Please watch for these announcements in the news media or call (907) 465-4110.

-For a copy of the proposed regulation changes, contact at the Boards Support Section at the above address, or at http://www.boards.adfg.state.ak.us/gameinfo/index.php.
+For a copy of the proposed regulation changes, contact the Boards Support Section at the above address, or on the website at http://www.boards.adfg.state.ak.us/gameinfo/index.php.

 Anyone interested in or affected by subsistence and general hunting or trapping regulations is hereby informed that, by publishing this legal notice the Board of Game may consider any or all of the subject areas covered by this notice.
 THE BOARD IS NOT LIMITED BY THE SPECIFIC LANGUAGE OR CONFINES OF THE ACTUAL PROPOSALS THAT HAVE BEEN SUBMITTED BY THE PUBLIC OR STAFF.
 Pursuant to AS 44.62.200, the board may review the full range of activities appropriate to any of the subjects listed in this notice.
-The board may make changes to the hunting and trapping regulations as may be required to ensure the subsistence priority in AS 16.05.258 including reexamining customary and traditional use findings and determinations for amounts reasonably necessary for subsistence use.
+The board may adopt other regulations necessary to implement, administer, or enforce the regulations adopted.
+In addition, the board may make changes to the resident and nonresident hunting and trapping regulations as may be required to ensure the subsistence priority in AS 16.05.258 including reexamining customary and traditional use findings and determinations for amounts reasonably necessary for subsistence use.

 After the public hearing, the Board of Game may adopt these or other provisions dealing with the same subject, without further notice, or amend, reject, supplement, or decide to take no action on them.
 The language of the final regulations may be different from that of the proposed regulations.
 You should comment during the time allowed if your interest could be affected.